ken2403/torchtrainer/README.md

-# ml-training
+# TorchTrainer

-Module to ease the training process of machine learning
+Simplify the learning process of PyTorch-based models.